-At least once a month, check the pressure in all your vehicle's tires, including the spare.
-Use an accurate tire pressure gauge.
-Check the tire pressure when tires are cold (after the vehicle has been parked for at least one hour or has been driven less than 3 miles [5 km]).
-You can find the proper cold pressure and load limits of recommended size tires on the Tire Pressure Decal on the left front door lock facing.
+- Use an accurate tire pressure gauge. - Check the tire pressure when tires are cold, after the vehicle has been parked for at least one hour or has been driven less than 3 miles (5 km). - Adjust tire pressure to recommended specifications found on the Safety Compliance Certification Label.